zojize/cs225-final-pseudoCode/README.md

 - The airports' data is used as the vertices for the graph.
 It will be storing the airport's `Airport ID, Name, City, Country, Longitude, Altitude`.
 The routes data is used as edges for our graph, and the euclidean distance between the source and destination is used as the weight on the edges.

-## Preparing Your Code for Testing
+## Running the CLI and tests

-We are using CMake to test our code, before you run the test, you should complete following process in your terminal:
+We are using CMake to test our code, you should complete following process in your terminal:

 ```
 mkdir build